FAQ

 What is NACAG’s vision?

-Around the world, the majority of nitric acid plants still operate without N₂O abatement technology.
-NACAG is therefore incentivizing the installation and sustained operation of N₂O abatement technology in all existing nitric acid plants worldwide.
+Around the world, the majority of nitric acid and caprolactam plants still operate without N₂O abatement technology.
+NACAG is therefore incentivizing the installation and sustained operation of N₂O abatement technology in all existing nitric acid and caprolactam plants worldwide.
 The group is working to phase out global N₂O emissions from nitric acid production by supporting quick mitigation efforts and encouraging the regulation of the sector in partner countries in the future.
 NACAG’s vision is that all countries worldwide will cover N₂O abatement from nitric acid production in their Nationally Determined Contributions (NDCs) under the Paris Agreement.

-What does NACAG offer?
+What support does NACAG provide?

 What kind of technical support does NACAG offer?